jt14den/jt14den.github.io/_posts/2016-08-12-epidemiology-group.md

 excerpt_separator: <!--more-->
 ---

-On July 28, 2016, I presented to a UCSD empidemiology group at the Medical Teaching Facility on using `estout` to autogenerate regression tables for publication. `estout` is a Stata package that makes it easy to produce pubication quality regression tables in Stata.
+On July 28, 2016, I presented to a UCSD epidemiology group at the Medical Teaching Facility on using `estout` to autogenerate regression tables for publication. `estout` is a Stata package that makes it easy to produce publication quality regression tables in Stata.
 It also has provides various output formats including CSV, RTF, HTML or LaTeX.

 <!--more-->